AnaRankovic/guestbook/guestbook/README.md

 ##guestbook.routes.pages

-  This namespace is responsible for handling pages of this web aplication.
+  This namespace is responsible for handling pages of this web application.

 	#home

   Defines components of home page.
 Has validation, and if user didn't enter his name, error message is shown.
-When user enters his name and press button "Continue", redirected to welcome page.
+When user enters his name and press button "Continue", he gets redirected to /welcome page.

 	#welcome-page

   Defines components of welcome page.
 User is welcomed by his name, and he is asked if he wants to play random clip from YouTube.
-If he clicks Yes, redirected to playclip page, and in new tab is opened randomly chosen YouTube link.
+If he clicks Yes, redirected to /playclip page, and in new tab is opened randomly chosen YouTube link.
 If he clicks No, he gets returned to previous page.

 	#play-link-page

   Defines components of page for playing random clips.
 If User clicks button "Play other random clip!" in new tab is opened randomly chosen YouTube link.
-Thus, if he clics button "I've had enough clips.
-Exit!" he gets redirected to goodbye page.
+Thus, if he clicks button "I've had enough clips.
+Exit!" he gets redirected to /goodbye page.

 	#goodbye-page